umair-akb/developer.sketch.com/_actions/ViewOnSketchCloudWeb.md

 ---
 title: ViewOnSketchCloudWeb
-summary: work in progress
+summary:
 ---

-Work In Progress

-Documentation for the ViewOnSketchCloudWeb action will appear here.
+No details available for `ViewOnSketchCloudWeb`.